mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

     :align: center
     :alt: Upper Steer By Wire Assembly

 The Upper Steer-By-Wire is critical in order to interface with a human driver.
 The subsystem relies heavily on its steering wheel, which accepts user rotational input, captured by a quadrature encoder, and subsequently transmitted via the U-SBW Nucleo to the main GoKart nucleo.
 Within the parallel L-SBW subsystem, this signal then maps to some rotation of the front wheels, steering the car.
-Importantly, the encoder is actually nested within a Pololu motor (TODO Insert link), allowing the GoKart to actuate steering wheel rotation even without human input.
+Importantly, the encoder is actually nested within a `Pololu motor <https://www.pololu.com/product/4755>`_, allowing the GoKart to actuate steering wheel rotation even without human input.

 These features creates potential for future "hybrid-autonomy" mode implementation, where the GoKart used higher-level sensor input (LiDAR, camera, etc) to perceive its environment then plan and follow a path autonomously, but emply an onboard human driver for assistance.
 Since the steering wheel movements correspond with the car turns, a human driver can manually override these signals if necessary, for example if their intuition suggests that a more of less aggressive maneuver is necessary.
 By collecting this data, reinforcement learning can be implemented to teach the GoKart these intuitive maneuvers and improve the fully-autonomous mode moving forward.